Investments

 You should proceed with caution when suggesting plans that would transfer wealth from your victim to others in the private sector.
 You do not, of course, want him to give the money to someone who is slightly below you in wealth, allowing the receiver to climb into your class.
 This would be a complete waste of energy, as it would result in no change in your relative wealth.

 Instead, you should convince them to give their money to people who are much wealthier.
-Bills Gates and Warren Buffet have little impact on the market for three bedroom houses.
+Bill Gates and Warren Buffet have little impact on the market for three bedroom houses.
 In a best case scenario, you want the money to go to someone with very few employees, to reduce the possibility that the wealthy person’s employees could climb into your financial strata.
 Ponzi schemes and other scams work very nicely.

 Take this advice to heart, and be Swift in your actions.
 Your financial future is at stake.